IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: More Baseline Details

-We also consider another recent method that's designed for non-stationarity of transformer-based forecasting models, namely Nonstationary Transformers \cite{liu2022NonstatTranformers} for comparison.
+We also consider another recent method that's designed for the non-stationarity of transformer-based forecasting models, namely Nonstationary Transformers \cite{liu2022NonstatTranformers} for comparison.
 To couple with Nonstationary Transformers, we take three model as backbones, including vanilla Transformer \cite{vaswani2017attention}, Informer \cite{zhou2021informer} and Autoformer \cite{wu2021autoformer}.
 We adopt the official implementation\footnote{\url{https://github.com/thuml/Nonstationary_Transformers/}} of Nonstationary Transformers to set the parameters of nonstationary layers, including nonstationary hidden layers as 2 and hidden size as 128.
 Specifically, \begin{itemize} \item \textbf{Nonstationary Transformer}.
 Based on the implementation of vanilla Transformer \cite{vaswani2017attention}, Nonstationary Transformer applies series stationarization layer and revise the raw self attention into the de-stationary self attention \cite{liu2022NonstatTranformers}.
 Other hyperparameters are set the same as the vanilla Transformer. \item \textbf{Nonstationary Informer}.
 Based on the original implementation\footnote{\url{https://github.com/zhouhaoyi/Informer2020}} of Informer \cite{zhou2021informer}, Nonstationary Informer also adds series stationarization layer and changes the PropSparse attention \cite{zhou2021informer} into the de-stationary PropSparse attention version \cite{liu2022NonstatTranformers}.
 Other hyperparameters are the same as the Informer. \item \textbf{Nonstationary Autoformer}.
 Since Autoformer replaces classic self attention layers with auto-correlation layers \cite{wu2021autoformer}, Nonstationary Autoformer also adds series stationarization layers and adopts the revised de-stationary auto-correlation layers \cite{liu2022NonstatTranformers} for learning.
 And other hyperparameters are the same as the Autoformer. \end{itemize}

-Notably, when we integrate the backbones (N-BEATS, Autoformer, Transformer, Informer) with our IN-Flow, we set all the other hyperparameters the same as the backbones under the same experimental settings (including the random seeds) in order to conduct a fair comparison.
+Notably, when we integrate the backbones with our IN-Flow, we set all the other hyperparameters the same as the backbones under the same experimental settings (including the random seeds) in order to conduct a fair comparison.